 10. To Say Goodbye Or Not

 Cocker spaniels are known for their howling, and it can be difficult to stop them from doing so.
-Howling is a common behavior in these dogs, whether it’s from anxiety or boredom.
-However, there are a number of ways to stop your Cocker Spaniel from howling, and some are more effective than others.
+Howling is an expected behavior in these dogs, whether from anxiety or boredom.
+However, there are several ways to control your Cocker Spaniel from howling; some are more effective than others.

 One way to stop your Cocker Spaniel from howling is by training them using positive reinforcement.
-By providing praise and rewards when the dog stops howling, you can train them to associate howling with a reward.
+By providing praise and rewards when the dog stops howling, you can teach them to associate howling with a bonus.
 Other tips include muzzle training and providing adequate exercise.
-These steps can help you train your Cocker Spaniel and help minimize their howling behavior.
+These steps can help you prepare your Cocker Spaniel and help minimize their howling behavior.

 Never Use Punishment